gdslab/wheatcap/README.md

 - The files downloaded will be saved in a folder named ```output```.

 #### Data PUSH
-- Ensure you have the final spreadsheet to upload in the folder ```data``` in .csv format.
+- Ensure you have the final spreadsheet in .csv format.
-- Then enter the following in your command line and input your file name accordingly:
+- Then enter the following in your command line and input your ```file path location``` accordingly:

 ```
-python tools/BrAPI_PUSH.py [YOUR_FILE_NAME_HERE]...
+python tools/BrAPI_PUSH.py [YOUR_FILE_PATH_HERE]

 ```
 - The script will prompt the user to enter the following: